ogmacorp/AOgmaNeo/TuningGuide.md

 Describes a higher (not IO) layer

 - hidden_size: Size (Int3) of the encoder's hidden state for that layer (width, height, column_size).
 Usually width/height are in the range [4, 16] and column_size is in the range [16, 64] depending on the requirements.

+- num_dendrites_per_cell: Number of dendrites attached to each ouput cell in the decoder.

 - up_radius: Receptive field radius from this previous (lower) layer to this layer (encoder radius).
 Usually 2